splitwood/tripleo-virt-quickstart/README.md

 # tripleo-virt-quickstart

-These steps have been tested on CentOS 7.
+These steps have been tested on CentOS 7 host.

 Setup
 -----